 What to Include

 Designing a useful and appealing sidebar requires careful consideration of each element’s utility and placement.
+Now that you are familiar with the world of sidebars and scrolling, you might be wondering what exactly is it that you should do to have the most user friendly site.
+As per the best website design company, these are the steps that you should follow to end up with the best site for your needs.
 Consider what your particular business requirements are and their relative importance.
 Look at this list.
 Some of the items are useful, but many of them aren’t.

 Many of the items on the list do not belong in a sidebar at all.
+If you do not want to end up having to undergo website redesign services frequently, it is best to keep the following few things in mind for your site.
 “As Seen On…” logos should be on product pages, as should YouTube links and videos.
 Some of the other information could belong on a sidebar, but not on all sidebars.

 While this site on WordPress sidebars does include “As Seen On…” logos and YouTube as potential sidebar content, the rest of the suggestions are valid, depending on the amount of space allotted them.
 You can also include:

 - These should highlight the key information relating to the content, but no more.
 Direct users to your “About” page rather than reiterate the entire bio in a sidebar.

 - Limit these to the sidebars on product pages.
 They should link to a larger “Testimonial” page if you want to quote at length.

 - Social media icons.
 Possibly useful, but should take up minimal space.
 If you want them on every page, place these icons on the bottom of a fixed left sidebar.
 In that way, they will not interfere with the design on your site nor will you have to undergo website redesign in the future to incorporate them due to the rising importance of social media and cross platform promotions in today’s world.